-How to move Windows 10 from your old hard drive to SSD
+How to move Windows 10 from an HDD to an SSD

 Moving Windows 10 to an SSD: Is it worth the hassle?

 To migrate data in this way is a huge undertaking, one that requires lots of love and care - and a whole heap of time and effort.
 It's not for the faint of heart, particularly if you do have very important files.
 If the migration is successful, however, it will be completely worth any hassle that the process throws up as Windows 10 tends to feel smoother and more responsive on an SSD.

 For those that have been on HDD for a long time, extending periods of waiting are par for the course as boot-up times take an age (like up to a minute).
 And, even when the desktop is in sight, all the applications upon it might not have caught up.

 With an SSD installed, your machine will boot to the desktop in a matter of seconds, and be ready to use almost immediately after.
 Generally, your experience using Windows will be more stable and faster overall, which saves time and alleviates frustration.

 Moving Windows 10 to an SSD: Be prepared!